 Injectable vs Nasal Spray

-That means you need 2 to 3 times the product for equivalent effects.
-Absorption varies with congestion, and the nasal spray market carries substantially higher contamination risk.
-Stick with injectable from a tested source like Paramount Peptides (code BRAINFLOW saves 10%).
+Go injectable.
+Research protocols all used subcutaneous injection, where bioavailability is essentially 100%.
+Nasal spray comes in at an estimated 20 to 40% of that, so you’d need 2 to 3 times the product for the same result, absorption swings with how congested you are, and the nasal market carries a much higher contamination risk.
+Stick with injectable from a tested source like Everest Peptides (code BRAINFLOW saves another 10%).

 Reconstitution and Timing

-Add 2 mL bacteriostatic water to a 10mg vial for a concentration of 5 mg/mL.
+Add 2 mL of bacteriostatic water to a 10mg vial and you’ve got a concentration of 5 mg/mL.
 At that ratio, 0.1 mL (10 units on a U-100 insulin syringe) equals 0.5mg.
+Easy math, which is exactly what you want when you’re half-asleep.

-Inject water slowly down the vial wall and gently swirl.
-Never shake.
-Store reconstituted vials at 2 to 8°C and use within 4 to 6 weeks.
+Inject the water slowly down the side of the vial and swirl gently.
+Never shake it.
+Store the reconstituted vial at 2 to 8°C and use it within 4 to 6 weeks.

-Some users pre-dose with an antihistamine like fexofenadine (180mg) about 45 minutes prior to further reduce flushing.
-The mechanism is plausible since MC1R activation triggers histamine release, though this approach has not been formally studied with MT-2.
+Some people also take an antihistamine like fexofenadine (180mg) about 45 minutes before injecting to knock down the flushing.
+The logic holds up, since MC1R activation triggers histamine release, though nobody has formally studied the combo with MT-2.

-Research protocols and community consensus both support 4 to 6 week loading cycles.
-Seasonal users typically load in spring, maintain through summer, and stop in early fall.
-The tan fades gradually over the following 4 to 8 weeks.
+Both the research protocols and community consensus land on 4 to 6 week loading cycles.
+The typical seasonal play: load in spring, maintain through summer, stop in early fall, and let the tan fade over the following 4 to 8 weeks.

 🇺🇸 Recommended Source for MT-2

-Purity matters more with MT-2 than almost any other research peptide.
-You are activating melanocytes directly, and impurities interacting with those cells is a concern worth taking seriously.
+Purity matters more with MT-2 than with almost any other research peptide.
+You’re activating melanocytes directly, so impurities sitting in the vial are not something to gamble on.

-Get MT-2 at Paramount Peptides → 10% Off with BRAINFLOWFor laboratory and research use only.
+Get MT-2 at Everest → 10% Off with BRAINFLOWFor laboratory and research use only.
 Not for human consumption.

 Side Effects: The Real Picture

-Appetite suppression is consistent in both clinical documentation and user reports.
-It tends to be most pronounced during loading and moderate during maintenance.
+Appetite suppression is reliable in both the trials and user reports, strongest during loading and milder during maintenance.

-Blood pressure effects are mild and transient at standard doses per Dorr et al. (1996).
-Significant cardiovascular effects were only observed in overdose cases.
+Blood pressure effects are mild and short-lived at normal doses.
+The serious cardiovascular stuff only appeared in overdose cases.

 Mole Darkening and the Melanoma Question

-MT-2 darkens existing moles and nevi.
-This is documented across multiple case reports and is essentially universal among users.
-Some individuals also develop new nevi during use.
+MT-2 darkens your existing moles and nevi.
+That’s documented across many case reports and it’s basically universal.
+Some people also grow new nevi while using it.

-The melanoma question: does stimulating melanocyte activity increase melanoma risk?
-At least 6 to 7 published case reports link MT-2 use temporally to melanoma, including Hjuler and Lorentzen (2014) documenting melanoma in a 20-year-old woman after 3 months of MT-2.
+So the obvious question: does stimulating melanocytes raise melanoma risk?
+At least 6 to 7 published case reports link MT-2 use to melanoma in time, including Hjuler and Lorentzen (2014), who documented melanoma in a 20-year-old woman after 3 months of use.

 Who Should Avoid Melanotan 2